 Example of Using Motivators

-When developing leaders or groups in influence, I use the situation of getting your child to clean his room.
+Whenever I conduct a leadership training and coaching on developing influence, I use the situation of getting your child to clean his room.

 If satisfying you – his parent – is a priority, then effective motivator statements might be: